znanja/jwysiwyg/README.rst

 ``maxHeight``
     An integer. autoGrow max height

+``maxLength``
+    An integer.
+The maxlength attribute specifies the maximum length (in characters) that the editor will accept.
+This number won't include any HTML markup.

 ``messages``
     A javascript object with key, value pairs setting custom messages for certain conditions.
 Available keys are: